JBlitzar/stor/JOURNAL.md

 TODOs:

-- double check the premise of the schematic more closely
+- double check the premise of the schematic more closely (You shouldn't always trust reddit with these things.
+Last time I compared a hackaday tutorial to the datasheet on other stuff, it deviated in some really meaningful ways)
 - Write firmware (non-trivial!)
 - Get a quote + BOM optimize
 - Docs, good README, flashing instructions